 Supply-chain management encompasses the planning and management of the many activities involved in sourcing, procurement, conversion, and logistics management for the business.
 It involves planning and processing orders; handling, transporting and storing the products purchased, processed and/or distributed; and managing the inventory of goods in an efficient and coordinated manner.
 The primary objective is to fulfill business demands through the most efficient use of resources.
 By maintaining control over inventories and distribution, the retail supply chain seeks to match and manage supply with demand to reduce costs, improve sales, and enhance company profitability.

-Efficient and effective retail supply chain networks are necessary to successfully compete in the global retail market.
-It rests on the loss prevention professional to take the necessary steps to gain a better understanding of the overall supply chain process and how the process impacts the business so that we can effectively support shrink reduction and profit-enhancement efforts.
+Efficient and effective retail supply chain networks are necessary to compete in the global retail market.
+It rests on the loss prevention professional to take the steps needed to gain a better understanding of the overall supply chain process and how the process impacts the business so that we can support shrink reduction and profit-enhancement efforts.

 In terms of understanding, even the term “retail supply chain” can be viewed as a misnomer.
 This is not merely a seamless link of interconnected, proportional pieces that takes us from a point of origin and leads to a single ending destination.
 It is a sophisticated, interdependent network of positions, processes, facilities, functions, responsibilities, tasks, transport, and technology that all culminates with delivering products and services to our customers.